-If you’re a newbie to the sport, but have found yourself confused by Yankees, Handicaps and SPs, here’s our guide to horse racing terms you may be hearing more about.
+If you’re new to the sport but have found yourself confused by Yankees, Handicaps and SPs, then read our guide to horse racing terms you may be hearing more about.

 WANT TO LEARN MORE?
 Click here for all Horse Racing explainers